The Gut-Brain-Liver-Bone Connection: t’s Not Just About Bone!

 Gut Health and Bone Strength

-Note: The relationship between gut health and bone strength is not one-sided.
-Hormones like leptin and adiponectin produced by the endocrine system can influence the composition of gut microbiota, while gut bacteria can also impact the production and regulation of these hormones.
-This bidirectional interplay underscores the importance of maintaining a balanced gut microbiome for optimal bone health and overall well-being.
+Note: The relationship between gut health and bones is a two-way street.
+Hormones like leptin and adiponectin can influence gut bacteria, while gut microbes can also affect these hormones.
+This highlights how important a balanced gut is for strong bones and overall health.
 (Source)

 gut health gut microbiome